How do I apply to be an Environmental Biology-Zoology, Integrative Biology, or Zoology major?

 At this time, we do not offer online undergraduate degrees.

 I already have a Bachelor's degree.
-Can I complete a second degree in Integrative Biology or Zoology?
+Can I complete a second degree in Environmental Biology-Zoology, Integrative Biology, or Zoology?

 Yes.
-Apply for admission to MSU through the Office of Admissions.
+Apply for admission to MSU through MSU Admissions.
 You will be considered a transfer student and be admitted as a second-degree candidate.
+Refer to the second degree section below for more details.

 What is the cost of tuition?

-Estimated costs for in-state freshmen and non-Michigan freshmen or international freshmen are available from the Office of Admissions.
+Estimated costs for in-state freshmen and non-Michigan freshmen or international freshmen are available from MSU Admissions.

 What scholarships are available?